MerchV/iOSCrashReporter/README.md

 # iOSCrashReporter

 ## DESCRIPTION

-The class 'HealthManager' can be added to an iOS project to capture crashes (both signals and exceptions) and send a stack trace and other information to an e-mail address.
+This package can be added to an iOS project to capture crashes (both signals and exceptions) and send a stack trace and other information as an HTTP POST to a PHP file which you control which in turn sends that information to your e-mail address.

+## INSTALLATION
+#### Swift Package Manager
+Add https://github.com/MerchV/iOSCrashReporter as a dependency.

 ## INSTRUCTIONS